How to Turn a Ram ProMaster into a Campervan

 Kitchen sink

 I installed a sink and faucet (similar faucet if that one is unavailable) in the cabinet that we use for everyday use.
 I went with a small bar sink since the space is so small.
 It has worked out just fine for us.
+We had to cut a hole in the butcher block to fit the sink.
+A template comes with the sink, so you know what size to cut the hole.

 Kitchen backsplash

-We had our electrical guys add a window (which is why there is a rectangular square in the above pic) to the side of the van to have a breeze at night.
+We had our electrical guys add a window (which is why there is a rectangular square in the below pic) to the side of the van to have a breeze at night.
 I love the window and would love to put one on the large van door also to have more airflow between the two.

 See, all put together the tile looks really nice!